andy192700/psdoframework/Documentation/DependencyInjection.md

 # Dependency Injection
 One of the great features offered by the DoFramework is the ability to inject dependencies into Processes.
 This can be done in two ways:
 - Injection using built in dependencies that the framework offers.
-- Injection using classes defined in Modules defined by the developer.
+- Injection using classes defined in Modules defined by the developer, this MUST be done by a [composer](./Composers.md).

-The [sample project](../Sample/SampleProject/) provides in depth examples for both, the sample project also demonstrates how to test the Processes/Modules see [here](./Testing.md) to learn more.
+The [sample project](../Sample/SampleProject/) provides in depth examples for both, the sample project also demonstrates how to test components, see [here](./Testing.md) to learn more.

 ## Built In Injection
 This section details the offerings of the framework which a developer can inject into their Processes automatically.

-Here is an example injecting the `DoFramework.Processing.Context` instance into a Process:
+Here is an example injecting the `DoFramework.Processing.IContext` instance into a Process:

 ```PowerShell
 using namespace DoFramework.Processing;